bkper/bkper-stock-bot/README.md

 Each unchecked transaction will have its date, price and exchange rate updated to the current valuation, leaving a log of its previous state behind.
 When the last instrument is successfully forwarded a closing date will be set on the Stock Book one day before the Forward Date.

 Once an instrument is forwarded, future FIFO calculations will consider the new Forward valuation.
-In order to keep calculating gains/losses over the historical basis, the property ```stock_historical``` must be ```true``` on the Instruments Book.
+In order to calculate gains/losses only over the historical basis, the property ```stock_historical``` must be ```true``` on the Instruments Book.

 When forwarding instruments, the Stock Bot also adds the following properties to the forwarded transactions: